 Wash the mung beans very well and add it also to the instant pot.

-Add the 3 cups of water, enough salt, lemon and ginger also and then add all the spice powder other than black pepper powder, mix everything well.
+Add the 3 cups of water, enough salt, lemon and ginger also and then add all the spice powder other than black pepper powder, mix everything well (may also add chopped tomatoes if you want to, if using tomatoes then lemon juice is not necessary).

 Add the oil and butter also to the pot.